Get to Know: Clive

 The top five best things about Clive: Clive’s central location at the crossroads of two major interstate systems (35 and 80) and several main transportation corridors creates easy access to work, world-class art and culture and exceptional schools, while Clive’s residents and businesses consistently give Clive the highest marks for safety, care for natural and open spaces, value for taxes paid and trust in their municipal government.
 Clive tops the lists of relocation options for several reasons: low residential taxes, high-quality educational systems, a vibrant public art initiative and an exceptional offering of parks and recreational areas surrounding one of our best features, the Clive Greenbelt Trail.

 Hidden Gems and Unexpected Finds in Clive: 5 Borough Bagels offers authentic New York bagels, made from scratch cream cheeses and delicious coffee drinks at 13435 University Avenue in Clive.
-The repurposed Harbach Center features a new neighborhood expansion of the Clive Public Library and exciting new amenities and programing.
+The repurposed Harbach Center features a neighborhood expansion of the Clive Public Library and exciting amenities and programing.
 Do you need to use a computer?
 A quiet place to study?
 Want to play a pickup game of basketball?
-All of this and more will be possible at the Harbach Center.
+All of this and more is possible at the Harbach Center.

 Best Ways to Get Connected: Several groups offer great ways to get connected in Clive.
-The Clive Lions Club sponsors Scout Packs, has an annual holiday food and toy project for families in need, spends hundreds of hours annually conducting eye exams for preschoolers and helps with numerous other community service projects.
-Clive Community Services (CCS) is a community-supported organization that provides free human services to all in need.
-It operates a food pantry, and offers personal care items, clothing, and free medical clinic.
-CCS is completely financed by grants and donations and depends on volunteers to operate.
-Members of the Clive Historical Society work to make a difference within the community by preserving local historical landmarks and sharing our history through hosting open-house events and appointment tours.
+The Clive Lions Club is dedicated to serving the community through a variety of service projects and volunteer opportunities.
+Clive Community Services (CCS) is a community-supported organization that provides free human services to those in need, including a food pantry, clothing and personal care items and a free medical clinic, and relies on volunteers and donations to operate.
+Members of the Clive Historical Society also work to preserve local history and foster community connection through educational efforts and community engagement.

 If you’re coming to check out the community, be sure to spend your day ... with the Clive Greenbelt Goats.
 During warmer weather the herd is moved along the trail working to clear the area.
 In the winter months you can visit them at the goat enclosure located north of Clive City Hall.
 Walk the popular Clive Greenbelt Trail’s 7.9-mile paved trail winds along Walnut Creek and through dense woodlands — you’ll soon forget you’re in an urban setting!
 Then visit the microbrewery located on the Clive Greenbelt Trail; 515 Brewing Company is known for handcrafting some of the best beers in Iowa.